 At the same time, buying a foreclosed house comes with several inherent risks.
-The first: you have to buy it on a “as-is” basis.
-Meaning, whatever condition the house is while buying.
+The first: you have to buy it on an “as-is” basis.
+Meaning whatever condition the house is in a while buying.

 And often, some snags creep in while the house awaits a new owner.
-These could include anything from leaky roof to venomous snakes making a dwelling in the backyard, electrical short-circuits or faulty air-conditioning.
+These could include anything from a leaky roof to venomous snakes making a dwelling in the backyard, electrical short-circuits, or faulty air-conditioning.
 The list is endless.

 It’s not always possible to get an inspection of the house.
 If you can inspect a foreclosed house, take an expert along because they’ll be able to detect flaws and problems that you might miss.

 Though an expert curator or realtor’s services might cost, it could help you save a lot of money later.
-Property experts strongly recommend such inspection.
+Property experts strongly recommend a such an inspection.

 Regardless, the decision to buy or not buy a foreclosed house depends on several factors.
-Proper research from all angles is key to bag a good deal.
+Proper research from all angles is key to bagging a good deal.

 8. Avoiding the 20 Percent Downpayment

-As I mention earlier, the 20 percent downpayment proves to be the greatest hurdle for many home buyers.
-Thankfully, it’s possible to overcome his challenge of 20 percent down payment, says CNBC.
+As I mentioned earlier, the 20 percent downpayment proves to be the greatest hurdle for many home buyers.
+Thankfully, it’s possible to overcome his challenge of a 20 percent down payment, says CNBC.

 There’re various ways and means that allow you to buy a house by paying less or 10 percent, provided you meet certain criteria, a CNBC report adds.
 You could try any of these ways.

-It’s also possible to get a FHA loan for a foreclosed property.
+It’s also possible to get an FHA loan for a foreclosed property.
 In such cases, the property has to comply with FHA standards.

-In any case, a FHA loan is worth considering if you’re unable to raise the 20 percent downpayment necessary for getting a home mortgage.
+In any case, an FHA loan is worth considering if you’re unable to raise the 20 percent downpayment necessary for getting a home mortgage.